baxtheman/redis-benchmark/presentation.md

 - It's a standalone server, cannot 'embedded' in application (sqllite)

+- Redis:
-- Redis: non safe but VERY efficient
+	- non safe but VERY efficient
+	- many data structures & many manipulation commands

+- Typical RDBMS:
-- Typical RDBMS: safe but not very efficient
+	- safe but not very efficient
+	- single data model, only insert/update/delete

 - Redis is not a transactional database (no ACID)
 - There is no rollback